The future of secure communications: device independence in quantum key distribution: Fully Device Independent Quantum Key Distribution (DI-QKD)

-A direct computation of the $4\times 4$ complex operator $S$ is still an open problem as no known proof techniques can be applied.
-To that end, a refined version of Pinsker's inequality formulates the SPD problem in terms of trace norm, i.e. $D(\rho||T(\rho))\ge \log 2 - h(1/2-||\rho-T(\rho)||_1/2)$.
-The optimization stages are discussed in \cite{Schwonnek2021}, here we merely mention that similar methods discussed in Sec. \ref{subsec:NPA} and \ref{sec:self-testing} are also adopted to estimate the lower bound of uncertainty relations (details in Sec. \ref{sec:chap4}).
+A direct computation of the $4\times 4$ complex operator $\hat\beta_\QC$ is still an open problem as no known proof techniques can be applied.
+To that end, a refined version of Pinsker's inequality formulates the SPD problem in terms of trace norm, i.e. $D(\rho||T(\rho))\ge \log 2 - h(1/2-||\rho-T(\rho)||_1/2)$, obtaining a closed, efficiently computable expression for the one-way secret fraction in the asymptotic IID regime.
+The optimization involves similar methods discussed in Sec. \ref{subsec:NPA} and \ref{sec:self-testing} (see details in Ref.~\cite{Schwonnek2021} and Sec.~\ref{sec:chap4}) to estimate the lower bound of uncertainty relations.
+Most importantly, their bound is \emph{near-optimal}: for CHSH violations $S\lesssim2.5$ the choice $\lambda=\tfrac12$ (fully random basis) maximizes Eve’s conditional entropy $H(Z|E\Theta)$ essentially up to the linear algebraic limit, while for $S\gtrsim2.5$ the protocol smoothly reverts to the original single-basis variant (\(\lambda=1\)).
+Thus the family interpolates between minimal and maximal entropy production without sacrificing simplicity or implementability.

-It turns out that for $S\le 2.5$ the optimal $\lambda=1/2$ (uniformly random key generation bases), otherwise $\lambda=1$ (surprisingly, there is no need to consider \( \lambda\in(0.5,1) \)).
-These results are very close to the theoretical limits, hence reducing the gap between theory and experiments.
-Besides the asymptotic analysis, for finite-key analysis, the technique adopted uses the entropy accumulation theorem (see Sec. \ref{sec:chap4}) (an alternative approach may be the quantum probability estimation technique \cite{}) showing the feasibility of this protocol with $r>0$ at approximately \( 10^8-10^8 \) measurement rounds by event-ready loophole-free experiments \cite{Hensen2015a, Munich17}.
-A significant improvement over CHSH protocol \cite{acin2007device}, which does not achieve positive key rates for any such experiments, even in the asymptotic limit.